Yeetii/ProjektgruppLP4/README.md

 * Downloading the apk file in the projects root and [installing it on an android device](http://www.wikihow.tech/Install-APK-Files-on-Android).
 * Cloning this repo and running it through android studios, either in an emulator or on an android device.

+Note that it takes some time for accommodations to show up when you run the app for the first time.

 Running the app on an actual android device is prefered over running it on an emulator as there are some bugs when running in an emulator.

 ## Contributors